AliBayatMokhtari/instagram-clone-old/README.md

 - Step 1: clone this repository.
 - Step 2: change your directory to the project folder.
 - Step 3: first run `npm install` in your terminal.
-- Step 4: run `npm start` serve the application on your localhost.
+- Step 4: run `npm start` to serve the application on your localhost.
 - Step 5: open `localhost:3000` in your browser.